The Ultimate History of British Car Advertising in the 20th Century

 Over the years many of the adverts have also featured numerous celebrities and other well-known owners who have all helped with the sales push.
 In the 1910s, Winston Churchill, David Lloyd George and other leading politicians were all featured by the Napier company to sell its latest model.
 Between the wars, many of the country’s leading race drivers helped to increase the sales of numerous models from MG to SS Cars (Jaguar).
 In the 1970s, Lulu, Twiggy, Eric Sykes and other popular entertainers of the period all featured in various adverts for the Mini.
 Meanwhile, in the 1980s and 90s, motor racing champion Nigel Mansell and Hollywood A-list actress Joan Collins, amongst others, helped to bring glitz and glamour to the Metro.

 There were also many memorable adverts during the wars.
 Although car production virtually came to a standstill in Britain during both world wars, with most manufacturers making assorted armaments, the major magazines continued to be published.
 This enabled the leading car makers to promote the important war work they were doing, as well as let readers know that as soon as the war ended they would be bringing out even more advanced models than they had produced before.

 For any classic car enthusiast or student of marketing or artistic design, this major work is a fascinating insight into the way that different creative techniques influenced the sales of one of Britain’s most important manufacturing products of recent history.

 Compiled by marketing historian Tim Cleave, the 16 individual volumes in the series cover the entire 20th Century, with three separate volumes each for the highly productive years of the 1950s and 60s, and two volumes covering the 1930s, 1940s and 1970s.

-All volumes are available for only £5.99 each with the full set available at the special price of only £79.99 (saving over £15) or as a personal download for only £59.99.
+All volumes are available for only £5.99 each with the full set available at the special price of only £69.99 (saving over £25).